aludwig25/academic-kickstart-best/content/authors/admin/_index.md

 ---
 # Display name
-name: Nelson Bighetti
+name: Alex Ludwig

 # Username (this should match the folder name)
 authors:
-- admin
+- aludwig25

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor of Liberal Arts

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Berklee College of Music
-  url: ""
+  url: "berklee.edu"

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.